-Situated at 26 Princes Street, White Box is a white-walled window gallery in the front of the Fringe HQ office.
+Situated at 19 George Street, White Box is a white-walled window gallery in the front of the Fringe office.
 The highly visible street-facing window is right next to the Octagon and attracts hundreds of people daily who are simply walking by.

 Much like the Fringe Festival, White Box’s key purpose is to get people excited and involved with art through its highly public location, and to support the work of a range of artists.

 The Dunedin Fringe Festival is the world’s southernmost Fringe Festival.
 Initiated in 2000, Dunedin Fringe aims to bring experimental contemporary art to a wider audience and to support the work of emerging artists.
 Dunedin Fringe is an annual event which happens every March timed to coincide with other fringe festivals in New Zealand and Australia.